Feel free to call us at: (954) 514-2111

 175 NW 136th Ave.Sunrise, FL 33325

 True orthodontic emergencies are rare, but can happen.
 If you are experiencing severe pain or have a painful appliance problem you can't take care of yourself, we're here to help.
 We'll help you treat the pain and fix the issue.
 Most likely we'll schedule a consult or appointment in between scheduled appointments to take care of the problem.

-Below, we have outlined emergencies, which have varying degrees of seriousness.
+Below, we have outlined common emergencies, which have varying degrees of seriousness.
 Follow our instructions for each problem, whether it is a quick fix or if you need to come see us immediately!

 While this may feel like an emergency, general soreness is totally normal!